majestic53/nescc/readme.md

 Interactive mode
 ================

-Launching in interactive mode allows for live debugging with the following commands
+Launching in interactive mode allows for live debugging with the following commands:

 ```
 apu             [help, status]                                        Display apu state